terraform-ibm-modules/terraform-ibm-watsonx-saas-da/reference-architectures/watsonx-saas-da.md

 The Watsonx AI SaaS deployable architecture is designed to automate the deployment and configuration of the {{site.data.keyword.IBM_notm}} watsonx platform in an {{site.data.keyword.Bluemix_notm}} account.
 The {{site.data.keyword.IBM_notm}} watsonx platform is made of several services working together to offer AI capabilities to end users who can explore them using [{{site.data.keyword.IBM_notm}} watsonx projects](https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/manage-projects.html?context=wx&audience=wdp).
 The automation also configures a starter project for an existing {{site.data.keyword.Bluemix_notm}} user.

-A typical use case would be setting up an IBM watsonx platform ready to use in one or more Enterprise accounts granting administrator access to an AI Researcher for example.
+A typical use case would be setting up an {{site.data.keyword.IBM_notm}} watsonx platform ready to use in one or more Enterprise accounts granting administrator access to an AI Researcher for example.
-It enables an administrator to install all the services making up the IBM watsonx platform, and automatically setup an {{site.data.keyword.IBM_notm}} watsonx project, so that the AI Researcher can log into the [platform](http://dataplatform.cloud.ibm.com/wx/home?context=wx) and start working.
+It enables an administrator to install all the services making up the {{site.data.keyword.IBM_notm}} watsonx platform, and automatically setup an {{site.data.keyword.IBM_notm}} watsonx project, so that the AI Researcher can log into the [platform](http://dataplatform.cloud.ibm.com/wx/home?context=wx) and start working.

 In more advanced use cases, the deployable architecture can be used as part of a larger solution, where it is included in a stack